AlexParamonov/processor/README.md

 ### Observers
 Processor support unlimited number of observers, watching processing.

-Thay could monitor running migrations and output to logs, console or file usefull information.
-Or thay can show a progress bar to your console.
-Or pack a generated report to archive and send by email to bussiness on success or notify developers on failure.
+They could monitor running migrations and output to logs, console or file useful information.
+Or they can show a progress bar to your console.
+Or pack a generated report to archive and send by email to business on success or notify developers on failure.

 This observers should respond to `update` method.
 But if you inherit